 The parish office receives many calls each month from parishioners and other neighbors who have very low income or are in need.
 These individuals request various material goods such as food and clothing, as well as other services.
 On the second and fourth Wednesdays of the month, grocery boxes are distributed to the families from the Saint Vincent pantry located in the basement of the rectory.
 The conference pays costs and delivery fees for furniture, makes home visits, and provides transportation vouchers.
-Mary Owens chairs a ministry to initiate and organize our charitable contributions to St. Vincent de Paul both at the church and the community.
-Contact Saint Vincent de Paul through their dedicated cell phone at (510) 610-8415 or call the Parish Office at (510) 653-8631 for assistance.
-You may also email Mary Owens
+Maureen Wikander chairs a ministry to initiate and organize our charitable contributions to St. Vincent de Paul both at the church and the community.
+Contact the St. Vincent de Paul of Alameda County at 510-638-7600

 The Mission of the Society of St. Vincent de Paul

 Inspired by Gospel values, the Society of St. Vincent de Paul, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering in the tradition of its founder, Blessed Frédéric Ozanam, and patron, St. Vincent de Paul.

 As a reflection of the whole family of God, members, who are known as Vincentians, are drawn from every ethnic and cultural background, age group, and economic level.
 Vincentians are united in an international society of charity by their spirit of poverty, humility and sharing, which is nourished by prayer and reflection, mutually supportive gatherings and adherence to a basic Rule.

 Organized locally, Vincentians witness God’s love by embracing all works of charity and justice.
 The Society collaborates with other people of good will in relieving need and addressing its causes, making no distinction in those served because, in them, Vincentians see the face of Christ.

 How does the Society differ from other charities?